 Special stipend cases

 A graduate student on active duty in the military can apply for an RA or TA appointment, but may not be permitted to receive the stipend.
 Active service personnel who are admitted to MIT for graduate work continue to receive their full military pay.
 Thus, by law, they are ineligible to receive additional payment from any federally funded research contract or other federal funding resource administered by MIT.
 If the RA is industry funded, then it may be appropriate to negotiate a stipend supplement; however, this would be considered on a case by case basis.

 Students who hold full fellowships, traineeships, or other awards from MIT, or outside sources, cannot be appointed to full time graduate student staff appointments.
 The above restrictions include payments on hourly payrolls as well as academic, administrative, or research staff appointments.

-Supplementary stipends (exclusive of tuition and fees) exceeding the guidelines established by the Academic Council must be approved by the Office of the Dean for Graduate Education.
+Supplementary stipends (exclusive of tuition and fees) exceeding the guidelines established by the Academic Council must be approved by the Office of Graduate Education.